pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

 usermod -a -G named foreman-proxy
 ```

-Next you would run the following satellite-installer command to make the following persistent changes to the /etc/foreman-proxy/settings.d/dns.yml file:
+Now you would run the following satellite-installer command to make the following persistent changes to the /etc/foreman-proxy/settings.d/dns.yml file:
 ```
 # satellite-installer --foreman-proxy-dns=true \
 --foreman-proxy-dns-managed=false \